-A cow gives enough milk to make two gallons of ice cream each day, which equals 730 gallons of ice cream every year.
+A cow gives enough milk to make two gallons of ice cream each day, which equals 730 gallons every year.
 It takes three gallons of milk to make one gallon of ice cream.
-About 9% of all milk that is produced in the United States is used to make ice cream.
+About 9% of all milk that is produced in the United States is used to make the sweet treat.

-While vanilla may be the most popular flavor, pecan are the most popular nuts to be added to ice cream and strawberries are the most popular fruit.
+While vanilla may be the most popular flavor, pecans are the most popular nuts and strawberries are the most popular fruit.
 Whipped cream, caramel, chocolate, hot fudge, and peanut butter cups are only some of the most popular toppings.

 There is not exact date ice cream was introduced, but it is known to reach back as far as the second century B.C.
-An early form of ice cream was brought to Europe in the 1300s by Marco Polo, known today as sherbet.
+An early form of it was brought to Europe in the 1300s by Marco Polo, known today as sherbet.
 The cold dessert was introduced in America in the 1700s as a delicacy that was enjoyed by high society.
 The first ice cream parlor opened in New York in 1776.
-And after the ice cream churn was invented in 1840, the first ice cream plant opened in 1851.
+After the ice cream churn was invented in 1840, the first ice cream plant opened in 1851.